yankang-is24/yankang-is24/README.md

 I am Yankang.
 I'm from team Techno Vikings, working currently on the ImmoKlub project.

 I like to read Japanese fashion magazines in my free time.
-I occasionally also enjoy playing with my almost 5-year-old son.
+I occasionally also enjoy playing with my 5-year-old son.